Using gcloud for Virtual Machines

 Install the latest gcloud CLI version

-The next step is to install gcloud on your local machines.
-This will allow us to connect to remote server using our own terminal applications.
+Using the gcloud CLI will allow us to connect to remote server using our own terminal applications.
 The Install the gcloud CLI page provides instructions for different operating systems.

 There are installation instructions for macOS, Windows, Chromebooks, and various Linux distributions.
 Follow these instructions closely for the operating system that you're using.